Azure/azure-kusto-spark/docs/KustoSource.md

 * **KUSTO_CLIENT_REQUEST_PROPERTIES_JSON**:
-  A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from kusto (used in the single query for 'single' mode or for the export command for 'distributed' mode).
+  A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from Kusto (used in the single query for 'single' mode or for the export command for 'distributed' mode).
 Use toString to create the json.

 #### Transient Storage Parameters